 Did you know that most high street opticians also offer free eye tests in the UK, funded by the NHS?
 The problem is that most people don't!
 They can be pretty quiet about it, but it's a good and convenient way to grab yourself a freebie.
 Again, they will ask you a few questions, but you won't have to pay a penny.
-You can get a free eye test at Boots - it's super easy to book your appointment online, or simply, go into your local opticians and check what free eye test options they offer.
+Before booking, make sure you check your eye test will be free with no strings attached.
+You can get a free eye test at Boots or Vision Express - it's super easy to book your appointment online, or simply, go into your local opticians and check what free eye test options they offer.*

 Free eye test: Boots Opticians

 Most high street opticians offer free eye tests: get yours from your local Boots.
-If you’re not eligible for an NHS-funded eye test, it costs £25.
+If you're not eligible and your local branch isn't running a promotion, it costs £25.
 For more information call 0345 125 3752.

 Free eye test: Vision Express